thunderbird89/esf/stories/story-knock-knock.md

 > "We'll pull security footage from the bar.
 Description?"

-Vael'thi provided it—height, build, coloring, the distinctive silver-blue skin tone and violet markings.
+Vael'thi provided it - height, build, coloring, the distinctive silver-blue skin tone and violet markings.
 As he spoke, a cold certainty settled in his chest.
 The coloring was unusual.
 He'd remarked on it mentally at the time, but hadn't questioned it.

 Because she was attractive, and he was drunk, and his judgment had been catastrophically compromised.